Bewitched, Bothered and Bewildered (Buffy the Vampire Slayer): Themes

 Essayist Theresa Basile compares the episode's complex treatment of the dangerous nature of love spells with the classic Shakespeare comedy A Midsummer Night's Dream.
 "Giles states that the reason the spell backfired is because Amy performed it improperly.
 Two other explanations are heavily implied in the episode, though.
 One potential reason is that Cordelia didn't respond to the spell because she already loved Xander.
 The other reason is that Xander's intentions behind the spell weren't 'pure'" - Amy tells him, "Intent has to be pure with love spells."
 Basile says, "Cordelia doesn't really want to break up with Xander, but feels pressured to end the relationship because she doesn't want to lose favor with her popular friends. ...
 Xander, meanwhile, receives confirmation that even his most sincere, gentle efforts will end in rejection, that even if a girl likes him and he likes her back, she won’t like him enough to stand up to her friends.
 No wonder his feelings are hurt.
-At the end of the episode, though, after he does something damaging and colossally stupid, then Cordelia decides to get back together with him.
-I'm not sure the lesson about violating consent really sinks in when the result is getting his girlfriend back."
+At the end of the episode, though, after he does something damaging and colossally stupid, then Cordelia decides to get back together with him. ."